build-server-protocol/build-server-protocol/docs/bsp.md

 ### Task Id

-The task Id allows clients to uniquely identify a resource and establish a client-parent relationship with another id.
+The Task Id allows clients to uniquely identify a resource and establish a client-parent relationship with another id.

 ```scala